We chat to past student, Zack Gibbons, about how passing the CEH and Premium Cyber Security Collection has helped to advance his career.

 I had been working in systems administration since 2002, so I had a bit of IT knowledge but no specific cyber security training.
 I had always been interested in IT since I was a child but only got into it later in life.
-The choice after leaving school was either to go to University or work and as I didn't fancy Uni, I went down the working route.
+The choice after leaving school was either to go to university or work.
+I didn't fancy uni, so I went down the working route.
 I started my career in sales jobs and then got into IT.
 Since then I've worked in IT for SME's.

 What got you interested in the Certified Ethical Hacker training?

 I wanted to move up in the world and found that I had a real interest in cyber security.
 I always loved IT, but I didn't want to be a programmer or developer and found that I was happiest when working on security issues.
 I started looking into making the move to London to pursue cyber security and most of the jobs I looked into required the CEH qualification or a degree.
 As I didn't have a degree, I went down the CEH route.
 I completed that pretty quickly and then moved on to the Premium Cyber Security Collection.